AFD Wildfire Division Fuels Mitigation Projects

 Resolutions of Support & Engagement

-The Hillside Home and Landowners Organization secured funding for hazard mitigation projects in the Hillside area and is supporting this project with those funds.
-Alaska Department of Fish and Game has been briefed and is in support.
+The Hillside Home and Landowners Organization secured funding for hazard mitigation projects in the Hillside area and supported this project with those funds.
+Alaska Department of Fish and Game was in support.

-Resolutions of support have been obtained from the landowners, Heritage Land Bank, as well as the land managers, Muni Parks & Recreation.
+Resolutions of support were obtained from the landowners, Heritage Land Bank, as well as the land managers, Muni Parks & Recreation.

 The Wildfire Division is scheduled to meet with Bear Valley Community Council on September 10th to discuss the project.